amoccia/CryptoScamHunter/README.md

 This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
 Don't send funds to them or you will lose them!

+* agmarkets[.]cc

+This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
+Don't send funds to them or you will lose them!

+fxtradingz.com
 #

 ### Report your case to authorities